acgn-org/onest/README.md

 ### Full Configuration

-Environemtn Variables > Yaml File > Defaults
+Environment Variables > Yaml File > Defaults

 Environment variable key names consist of the `ONEST` prefix followed by subsequent fields, with all parts separated by underscores (`_`).
 For example: `ONEST_SERVER_PORT`.